Regularized Loss Minimizers with Local Data Perturbation: Consistency and Data Irrecoverability: Introduction

 \paragraph{Contributions.} We generalize the concept of privacy by defining the concept of \emph{data irrecoverabilitiy}.
 We show that under our framework, the convergence rates of several learning problems with perturbed data, are similar to the convergence rates with original data.
-More specifically, our contributions can be summarized as follows: \begin{itemize} \item We define the concept of \emph{data irrecoverability}, and show an intuitive relationship between privacy and data irrecoverability (Theorem \ref{thm:irrecov}). \item We show how perturbed data affect the loss consistency of several problems, by extending the assumptions and the framework of \citep{honorio2014unified}.
-That is, we prove a perturbed loss consistency guarantee for regularized loss minimization (Theorem \ref{thm:pri_lossconsistency}). \item Our framework allows us to analyze several empirical loss minimization problems, such as maximum likelihood estimation for exponential family distributions, generalized linear models with fixed design, exponential-family PCA, nonparametric generalized regression and max-margin matrix factorization.
-We find that introducing noise with dimension-independent variance can make it difficult enough to recover the original data, while only increasing the convergence rate within a constant factor (Theorem \ref{rate:MLE} to \ref{thm:max-margin_pri}) with respect to the results reported in \cite{honorio2014unified}. \end{itemize}
+More specifically, our contributions can be summarized as follows. \begin{itemize} \item First, we define the concept of \emph{data irrecoverability}, and show that privacy implies data irrecoverability (Theorems~\ref{thm:irrecov} and \ref{thm:irrecovext}).
+In addition, Appendix~\ref{app:relation_dp} shows examples that are irrecoverable but not private.
+Thus, \emph{\textbf{privacy is sufficient but not necessary for irrecoverability.}} \item Second, we show how perturbed data affect the loss consistency of several problems, by extending the assumptions and the framework of \cite{honorio2014unified}.
+That is, we prove a perturbed loss consistency guarantee for regularized loss minimization (Theorem~\ref{thm:pri_lossconsistency}). \item Third, \emph{\textbf{our framework allows us to analyze several empirical loss minimization problems}}, such as maximum likelihood estimation for exponential family distributions, generalized linear models with fixed design, exponential-family PCA, nonparametric generalized regression and max-margin matrix factorization. \item We find that introducing noise with dimension-independent variance can make it difficult enough to recover the original data, \emph{\textbf{while only increasing the convergence rate within a constant factor}} (Theorem~\ref{rate:MLE} to \ref{thm:max-margin_priext}) with respect to the results reported in \cite{honorio2014unified}. \end{itemize}

-\section{PRELIMINARIES}
+\section{Preliminaries}

 In this section, we will first formalize our definition of perturbed data and irrecoverability of perturbed data.
 Then we define the empirical loss minimization problems and our main assumptions.